 Cats have eight nipples, which run along the underside of the body in rows of two.
-Both female and male cats have nipples which are pale pink in colour and approximately 1cm in diameter.
+Both female and male cats have nipples that are pale pink in colour and approximately 1cm in diameter.
 Nipples increase in size during both pregnancy and lactation.

-Nipple and mammary gland (swelling) is a common symptom which has a number of causes.
+Nipple and mammary gland (swelling) is a common symptom that has a number of causes.
 Female cats are more susceptible to nipple and mammary gland swelling than males and intact females are at the highest risk.

 Always seek medical attention if you notice nipple or mammary gland swelling in a cat.

 In the non-pregnant cat, nipples can be hard to find under the cat’s thick layer of fur.

 Causes of nipple and breast swelling in cats